Child development

 What are the symptoms of child developmental problems?

-These problems are basically characterised by a delay in development, when the child does not have the psychological and social skills they should have according to their age, and/or when the weight and height is below the average of other children of the same sex and age.
+These problems are essentially characterised by a delay in development, when the child does not have the psychological and social skills they should have according to their age, and/or when the weight and height is below the average of other children of the same sex and age.
 The main symptoms are:

 - Weight, height or head size below normal growth curves

-- Weight 20% below the ideal weight
+- Weight twenty per cent below the ideal weight

 - Delayed or stunted growth